Author + information

 - Federico Piscione, MD,

-- Tako-tsubo Italian Network Investigators
+- on behalf of the Tako-tsubo Italian Network Investigators

 - ↵∗Department of Heart Sciences, Experimental and Clinical Physiology Institute, University of Insubria, University Hospital “San Giovanni di Dio e Ruggi d’Aragona”, Heart Tower Room 810, Largo Città di Ippocrate, Salerno 84131, Italy